BYLAWS of the GULF COAST MENTAL HEALTH COUNSELORS ASSOCIATION, INC. A CHAPTER of the FLORIDA MENTAL HEALTH COUNSELOR’S ASSOCIATION

 Standing Committees are established in these bylaws.
-Standing Committee members will serve for a period of two years following their appointment, or until the beginning of the next fiscal year, whichever comes first.
 Committee chairpersons will be appointed by the GMHC President with approval of the Board of Directors.
 Each Committee will report to the Board of Directors, in writing, the salient activities, financial information and progress of the committee.
-All Standing Committee Chairpersons will be non voting members of the Board of Directors.

 Section 2.
 Ad Hoc Committees

-The Ad Hoc Elections Committee will be responsible for carrying out nominations and elections procedures.
-The committee members will be appointed by the President and consist of two Board of Directors Members and one member (non Board member) who must be at least a “regular” member of GMHC in good standing.
+- The Ad Hoc Elections Committee will be responsible for carrying out nominations and elections procedures.
+The committee members will be appointed by the President and consist of two Board of Directors Members and one member (non-Board member) who must be a member of GMHC in good standing

 Section 1.
 Adoption and Amendment